Yuminous/Godot-Shorts/3.3 → Rigid Tank Movement/README.md

 ### Overview

-A demonstration of tank-like movement where the vehicle will accelerate in the [`direction it's facing`](https://godotengine.org/qa/110889/cannot-get-tank-control-system-to-work), rather than where the player points.
+A demonstration of [`tank-like movement`](https://godotengine.org/qa/110889/cannot-get-tank-control-system-to-work) where the vehicle will accelerate in the direction it's facing, rather than where the player points.

 ### Download